Herobiam/contactserver/README.md

 # Simple Express Server

 This is a basic Express server that provides an API for managing contacts.
-It uses in-memory storage to maintain contact information and is configured to read environment variables from a `.env` file.

 ## Features